parpeoficial/stackerjs/README.md

 ```

 ### Contributions
-It's possible to contribute to Parstack.
+It's possible to contribute to StackerJS.
 Fork the project check for enhancements and bugs and make a Pull Request.
 If your PR receive 3 approves from Parpe team it will be accepted and merged.